Were Humans’ Ancestors Carnivores or Frugivores

 All carnivorous animals however, secrete the enzyme uricase that breaks down uric acid so it can be readily eliminated.
 Humans do not generate this enzyme.
 Instead, we ABSORB uric acid when meat is eaten.
 As a result, calcium-urate crystals form and concentrate in joints, feet, and in the lower back.

-For humans, meat is a pathogenic and nutritionally deficient food.
+For some humans, meat is a pathogenic and nutritionally deficient food.

 Auto-intoxication and liability to infection are less in vegetarian and fruitarian than in animal feeders; many of the latter scarcely defending themselves at all, but tamely submit to parasitic imposition.
 Tacitus tells us that the ancient Orientals refused to eat swine flesh because they were afraid of contracting leprosy if they consumed the animal that served them as a scavenger.
 Bacon is particularly resistant to the digestive secretions, its fat markedly slowing down gastric digestion.